AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Rostow · modernization

-Stages narrative—great for timeline prompts, weak on colonial critique alone.
+Stages narrative—strong on timelines, weak on colonial critique alone.

 Explain uneven exchange—pair with commodity or FDI stimuli.